Jumpaku/xtracego/README.md

 ### Command-line interface

-See detailed CLI documentation:
+For detailed CLI usage, please see:

 https://github.com/Jumpaku/xtracego/blob/main/docs/xtracego.md

 ## Limitation

-- Comments are not handled; therefore, compiler directives (e.g., `//go:embed`) are ignored.
+- Comments are not preserved during the AST rewriting process.
+  Therefore, compiler directives (e.g., `//go:embed`) are ignored, which may affect builds relying on them.